furkanyesiler/acoss/README.md

 We recommend you to install the package inside a python [virtualenv](https://docs.python.org/3/tutorial/venv.html).

-> NOTE: You might need to have a local installation of [librosa](https://librosa.github.io/librosa/0.6.1/index.html) python library.

 #### Install from source (recommended)

 - Clone or download the repo.